mapbox/assembly/MIGRATION_GUIDES.md

 ### `limiter` removal

 Before 1.0.0, Assembly had a complex limiter class that was convenient but inflexible.
-You can use these existing classes to exactly imitate limiter: `wmax1200 w-11/12-mm w-5/6-ml mx-auto px24 px0-mm`.
+You can use these existing classes to exactly imitate `limiter`: `wmax1200 w-11/12-mm w-5/6-ml mx-auto px24 px0-mm`.

 ### Icon removal

-Every icon has been redrawn in 1.0.0 but some icons have been removed.
+Every icon has been redrawn in 1.0.0 and some icons have been removed.
 If you use any of the following icons, seek an alternative source:

 - `adjust-stroke`
 - `android`